-Fine Line Farm is located on 90 acres of protected farmland.
+Fine Line Farm began in 2015 and is located on 90 acres of protected farmland.
 We have 8 acres of crop land, 2 in orchard, 20 in pasture, and the remaining is a combination of woodland and bog.
 The land has been farmed on and off for over one hundred and fifty years- evidenced by our beautiful old timber framed barn, the stand of old apple trees and the stories we hear around town.
 There is a vernal pond in the pasture, a swimming/fishing pond, walking trails in the woods, and a river in the back.
 It’s a pretty wonderful place to call home.

 Farm like you’ll live forever…..
 Everything we do is looking toward the future health of this land and making it a great place for whomever is here after us.